Compare iPhone insurance quotes

 iPhone insurance can cover you against the same things as a standard mobile phone insurance policy, such as:

-- Accessories: if you have a hands a hands free kit or case that also get lost, damaged, or stolen
+Accessories: if you have a hands-free kit or case that also get lost, damaged, or stolen

 If your iPhone is broken beyond repair, then your insurer should send you a replacement – however it may be a refurbished model instead of brand new.

 And what if you lost your iPhone?
 Or it was stolen?
-More than four out of five people who insure their iPhone take out cover for theft, while more than three in four people added cover for losing their iPhone.
+More than four out of five people who insure their iPhone choose to take out cover for theft or add cover for losing their iPhone.
+Only 3% of people choose not to add accidental damage to their new policy.

 Other Apple devices